Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 that you work directly with an accredited Qualified Security Assessor to certify your production ready solution.*

+## Contosoclinic Use Case POC

-The POC solution is designed with the following employees of `Contosohealth`:
+The POC solution is designed with the following fictitious employees of `Contosoclinic.com`:

 #### Role: Receptionist
-**Name**: Edna Benson is the receptionist, and business manager.
+Edna Benson is the receptionist, and business manager.
 She is responsible to ensure that patient customer information is accurate, and billing is completed.

 |Item      |Example|
 |----------|------|